Mercateo/component-check/README.md

 export const INCREMENT_SECOND = 'INCREMENT_SECOND';
 ```

 `combineReducers` is a helper from Redux which allows us to augment multiple small reducers to a single one, because Redux expects a single reducer working on a single store.
-For our example we just create one reducers called `seconds` which will operate on a property called `seconds` on our store.
+For our example we just create one reducer called `seconds` which will operate on a property called `seconds` on our store.
 We default `seconds` to `initialState` which is an array with two random values between 1 and 100.
 The reducer determines what to do with `action.type`.
 For now our reducer only knows one `action.type`: `INCREMENT_SECOND`.
-If an action with this type is encountered, we return a _new_ array of seconds (_new_ because our store is immutable) containing all seconds we allready have and incrementing the second value specified by `action.index`.
+If an action with this type is encountered, we return a _new_ array of seconds (_new_ because our store is immutable) containing all seconds we already have and incrementing the second value specified by `action.index`.
 (You'll soon see how the action itself is created.)
 If our reducer encounters an unknown `action.type` we just return the old state.

 I want to shortly explain this code snippet, if you're unfamiliar with ES2015: